White Paper v1.1 · December 2025

 PostGIS supports read replicas for query load distribution.
 Observation table can be partitioned by survey_id or time range if row counts exceed millions.
 Spatial indices on geometry columns are critical for registry matching performance.

-Phase 1 target: 50K palms, monthly surveys, <24h processing.
+Phase 1 target: ~5,000 acres (estimated 30K–70K palms), monthly surveys, <24h processing.
 Architecture supports 5-10× scale with horizontal additions, no redesign required.

 Backup and Recovery